Date

 An elderly parent with debt speaks to her daughter about debt relief options

-We recently spoke to Licensed Insolvency Trustee (LIT) Rebecca Sudano, about how best to approach this situation if your parents are unable to deal with debt on their own.
+We recently spoke to Licensed Insolvency Trustee (LIT) Rebecca Sudano to find out what to do if you discover your parents are struggling financially.

 Finding out your parents are in debt can be shocking